modichirag/galmodel/README.md

 # galmodel

 Modeling halo and galaxy position and mass fields with deep networks, as well as reconstructing initial conditions with them.
-All architectures are implemented with 3 spatial dimensions.
+All architectures are mixture density networks and their variants to learn the likelihood of the data.
+Given the nature of our data, all networks are implemented with 3 spatial dimensions.

 - pixel CNN (with masked convolutions)
 - unet